Creating a safe environment at Rutgers–New Brunswick is our top priority.

 Obtain an outside line, then dial 9-1-1

-Designated police officers on each campus provide students a familiar and trusted point of contact.
+Designated police officers on each campus provide students with a familiar and reliable point of contact.

 - Busch Campus: 732-445-6281